 While this might seem like a minor change at first glance, don’t underestimate its importance: The battle for inbox attention is a constantly evolving one, and email marketers who don’t use every tool at their disposal run the very real risk of falling behind competitors.
 After all, being able to stand out from the pack and catch a customer’s eye with your logo the moment they sight your email is a built-in advantage.
 Couple this with Braze features like data-driven personalization of subject lines and previews and you’ve got the tools you need to build customer trust and drive stronger results with your email marketing efforts.

-To get started with the program, first make sure that your email messaging is being sent with DMARC, Sender Policy Framework (SPF), and Domain Keys Identified Mail (DKIM)—and don’t worry, Braze can help you with all of this.
+To get started with the program, first make sure that your email messaging is being sent with DMARC, Sender Policy Framework (SPF), and Domain Keys Identified Mail (DKIM).
 Once that authentication work is complete, all you need to do is provide Google with your desired logo using a Verified Mark Certificate.
 They’ll handle all of the implementation from there.

 Gmail is far and away the most-used email service in the world today, with over 1.8 billion users as of 2021, and where they lead, others follow.
 Given that, don’t be surprised to see similar functionality rolling out in Outlook and other clients soon.
 Getting your logo in early will pay dividends, because every little bit helps.

 To learn more about recent changes in email, check 9 Ways Brands Can Respond to Apple Privacy Changes.